 The basic concept behind the design of a glass balustrade is fairly simple.
-Glass balustrade designs are a combination of two engineering principles that boils down to two panels of thick, strong glass that is clamped together that can resist a heavy load.
+It consists of heat soaked 12mm toughened glass fixed into heavy duty 2205 stainless steel clamps which together can resist a heavy load.
 Glass balustrades are featured on balconies, stairways and in a variety of other locations.
 Balustrades are also aesthetically pleasing safety barriers that can add a touch of class to any house or building.

 How long would a glass balustrades project take to complete?

 The completion time of a glass balustrade project will differ from one project to the next.
 The two main factors that determine completion time include the size of installation and the complexity of the project.
 Other additional factors such as weather, production time etc. could also potentially influence the project completion timeframe.
 The majority of our projects will be completed within 2 to 4 weeks.
 This time period includes everything from initial site inspection to final installation.
 As mentioned timeframes will differ on a project to project basis, the above timeframe is merely a guideline and a more concrete timeline will be established after the initial installation site inspection.

 Are glass balustrades required by law in NSW, Australia?